Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 # Privacy related documents

-There are various documents that describe protocol changes that have the potential to either increase or decrease the privacy of the DNS.
+There are various documents that describe protocol changes that have the potential to either increase or decrease the privacy properties of the DNS.
 Note this does not imply that some documents are good or bad, better or worse, just that (for example) some features may bring functional benefits at the price of a reduction in privacy and conversely some features increase privacy with an accompanying increase in complexity.
 A selection of the most relevant documents are listed in (#documents) for reference.

 # Terminology